What Are AI Agent Development Services?

 AI agent development services are end-to-end engagements that design, build, deploy, and govern autonomous AI agents — LLM-driven software that plans, calls tools and APIs, remembers context, and completes multi-step goals with minimal human input.
 A development company owns the architecture, orchestration, evaluation, security, and integration with your systems, then delivers a governed, production-ready agent rather than a slide-deck demo.

 Demand is exploding because agents move AI from answering questions to doing work.
-The AI agents market is forecast to grow from roughly $5–7 billion in 2025 to about $47 billion by 2030, a ~44% compound annual growth rate (MarketsandMarkets, 2025), and Gartner expects 33% of enterprise software to embed agentic AI by 2028, up from less than 1% in 2024 (Gartner, 2024).
-The opportunity is real — but so is the failure rate, which is why how you build matters more than whether you build.
+Gartner predicts that by 2028, 33% of enterprise software applications will include agentic AI capabilities — up from less than 1% in 2024, and that 40% of enterprise applications will feature task-specific AI agents by the end of 2026, up from fewer than 5% in 2025 (Gartner, 2025).
+The opportunity is real — but so is the failure rate, which is why how you build matters far more than whether you build.

 AI agent development is a discipline inside the broader AI development services practice and overlaps with AI automation services.
 Evaluating frameworks instead of a build partner?
 See the best AI multi-agent tools.